FieldWarning/projectFieldWarning/documentation/coding-style.md

 18. We seek to fail fast and do not program defensively.
 A method should not check its inputs for `null`.
 Instead it should directly use them and throw a `NullException` if it was provided faulty values.
 It is the responsibility of the caller to handle `null` values as soon as they occur - trying to recover from a bad input only makes it harder to find the source of the problem.

 19. We prefer composition over inheritance.

-We have provided a Visual Studio 2013 vssettings file (`coding-style.vssettings`) at the root of the repository, enabling C# auto-formatting conforming to the above guidelines.
-Ctrl+k Ctrl+d.

-// TODO some sort of automatic formatting tool, i dont think codeformatter does the job since its not customizable enough